blogmywiki/smolBASIC/README.md

 - Open a serial console, either the REPL in one of the micro:bit Python editors or any other serial console
 - Type 'help' and press enter to see a list of instructions
 - Type commands and run them!

+## To-do list
+There's lots I could add, but I don't want to add too much - it needs to be super-simple.
+One thing that certainly must be added is the ability to increment and decrement variables as a way into coding simple loops.

 ## Sample programs